cKlee/easyM2R/README.md

 But how do you know what blank node identifiers to use?
 This is the point where you'll need the value of the key 'rootId' in the var $_params.
 This value is the id of the currently created node.
 Just make sure that the first key in your returning array is this id and that all other keys are with a higher count.

+# Graph clean up

+The resulting graph will be cleaned of *empty* blank nodes only having a rdf:type property.